voxpupuli/modulesync/README.md

 * Assign labels to the PR with `--pr-labels` or in `modulesync.yml` with the `pr_labels` attribute. **NOTE:** `pr_labels` should be a list.
 When using the `--pr-labels` CLI option, you should use a comma separated list.
+* `--pr-auto-merge` will attempt to automatically merge downstream PRs created by modulesync.
+Skips PRs that aren't able to be merged when the `--skip-broken` option is passed.

 You can optionally set the `GITHUB_BASE_URL` environment variable to use GitHub Enterprise.
 This is passed to Octokit's [`api_endpoint`](https://github.com/octokit/octokit.rb#interacting-with-the-githubcom-apis-in-github-enterprise)